QuantumShrey/EduAi/README.md

-# Firebase Studio

-This is a NextJS starter in Firebase Studio.
+#Readme for the AI AGENT HACKATHON

-To get started, take a look at src/app/page.tsx.
+To get started, take a look at https://9000-firebase-studio-1749544432098.cluster-xpmcxs2fjnhg6xvn446ubtgpio.cloudworkstations.dev/?monospaceUid=576411